johnkhub/Core/Service/src/test/java/za/co/imqs/api/README.md

 Pre-conditions
 --------------
-1. An auth user with a name and password of `dev`
+1. An auth user with a name and password of `dev`.
+You will have this out of the box with the default docker deployment
-2. Being integration tests, they require soem of the services in the stack to be running.
+2. Being integration tests, they require some of the services in the stack to be running.
 These would typically be started in Docker.
     * Auth
     * Router
     * Configuration Service
-    * The Core Service itsel
+    * The Core Service itself

 Rules
 -----
 1. Load data either programmatically or through the REST endpoints.
-You need these endpoints in any case within a containerised environment as accessing the filesystem is tricky. loading files are tricky
+You need these endpoints in any case within a containerised environment as accessing the filesystem is tricky.
 >Using the APIs to populate data is awkward at first since you're bootstrapping the system but it does lead to better test coverage during development
 >as you are using the infrastructure to test the infrastructure
 2. Note the use of special controllers and repository calls that are **guarded by the Spring profile type**.
 These are typically to **delete**